 30 amp site (includes water hookup)- $225.00 (five nights) any additional nights are $45/per night

 50 amp site (includes water hookup)- $250.00 (five nights) any additional nights are $50/per night

 Primitive Camping (no electric or water hookups)- $15/per night

 Click HERE to see camping rules!!
-Campers will NOT be allowed inside park after dark.
+Arriving campers will NOT be allowed inside park after dark.

-* We will NOT be accepting new camping at this time.
-If you Camped last year your Deadline for renewing was January 31st and if you missed the deadline your spot has been released to those on the waiting list!
-At this time we are filled up and adding to the active waiting list.
+* If you Camped last year your Deadline for renewing is set at January 31st and if you miss the deadline your spot is then released to those on the waiting list!

 Please print off and Mail in application with a form of payment.
 If you don’t wish to mail, you can Email us the camping form with a card number or include your phone number to pay over the phone.